dxatscale/sfpowerkit/README.md

   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]

 OPTIONS
-  -f, --folder=folder                               path to the folder which contains the profiles to be reconciled,if project contain multiple package directories, please provide a comma seperated list, if omitted, all the package directories will be checked for profiles
+  -f, --folder=folder                               path to the project folder, if the profiles are reconciled in sourceonly mode
   -d, --destfolder=destfolder                       the destination folder for reconciled profiles, if omitted existing profiles will be reconciled and will be rewritten in the current location
   -n, --profilelist=profilelist                     list of profiles to be reconciled.
 If ommited, all the profiles components will be reconciled.
   -s, --sourceonly                                  set this flag to reconcile profiles only against component available in the project only.
 Using this flag will remove all userpermissions from reconciled profiles